ankit1khare/LSTM-Practice/README.md

 ## Credits

 Credits for the code go to [kevin-bruhwiler](https://github.com/kevin-bruhwiler).
-I've merely created a wrapper to get people started.
+And Siraj Raval created a wrapper to get people started.